-In short, you should work with your doctor and have blood work done to assess your nutritional status.
+I’m not a doctor – or a nutritionist.
+If you are considering starting the AIP diet, you need to work with your doctor and have blood work done to assess your nutritional status.
 Then you should work with a nutritionist to help you plan meals and snacks that will meet your nutritional needs and comply with the AIP diet.

 Why I’m reluctant to start the AIP diet